cyclopcam/cyclops/readme.md

 Ony my Xiaomi Note 9 Pro, I get annoying jitter when seeking backwards, even with a "-g 3" video.
 However, on a Xiaomi Note 10 Pro, that behaviour is already gone, so there's hope that eventually the mobile browsers will match the desktop browsers smooth random seeking, and we don't need to do anything else.
+This may not be a Chrome logic thing, but a performance thing (e.g. is the phone's CPU capable of decoding fast enough to make the experience interactive).

 # Architecture